Hugh Greenwood: Senior year

 As a senior in 2014–15, Greenwood earned Academic All-Mountain West (fourth straight year), NABC All-District Second Team, and All-Mountain West Third Team honours.
 During the season, he became the 33rd Lobo to reach the 1,000-point career mark.
 He also became the 17th Lobo in program history to reach 1,000 points and 500 rebounds, and joined Lamont Long as the only guards in program history with 1,000 points and 600 rebounds.
 Greenwood graduated top ten in Lobo history in career minutes played (3,843), assists (372) and made three-point field goals (187).
 On 20 November 2014, he scored a career-high 24 points against Boston College in the ESPN Puerto Rico Tip-Off.
 On 21 January 2015, he scored 22 points on six made three-pointers and had eight rebounds against UNLV.
 During the game, he had his first dunk since his freshman year.
 He scored in double figures in 18 games, with five of those games being 20-point performances.
 After dominating the Mountain West Conference for three seasons, Greenwood and the Lobos were knocked out in the first round of the 2015 Mountain West Tournament.
 In 31 games, he averaged 11.6 points, 5.3 rebounds, 3.3 assists and 1.5 steals in 35.3 minutes per game.

-Professional basketball career
+Professional

-After earning a pre-draft workout invite from the Utah Jazz in May 2015, Greenwood signed a three-year contract with the Perth Wildcats of the Australian National Basketball League on 1 June 2015.
-The following month, Greenwood joined an Australian squad for the 2015 World University Games in Gwangju, South Korea.

-With preseason training beginning on 3 August 2015, Greenwood impressed in his first week as a Wildcat, coming away with great results in a series of performance tests.
-However, on 20 August 2015, Greenwood departed the Wildcats to pursue a career in the Australian Football League (AFL).
+After receiving a pre-draft workout invite from the Utah Jazz, Greenwood signed a three-year contract with the Perth Wildcats of the Australian National Basketball League on 1 June 2015.
+He joined the Wildcats for pre-season in early August.
+However, on 20 August 2015, Greenwood parted ways with the Wildcats to pursue a career in the Australian Football League (AFL).